Bricktionary

 There are a few common scenarios in which buyers might run into C of O issues.
 It might be that a townhouse has been upgraded to create additional living space: A two-family turned into a three-family would typically need a new C of O, but you may find owners who neglected this step.

-If you're doing significant renovations or purchasing a fixer-upper with the intention of launching into extensive work, you may need to update the C of O, in addition to getting all the requisite permits.
+If you're doing significant renovations or purchasing a fixer-upper with the intention of doing extensive work, you may need to update the C of O in addition to getting all the requisite permits.

-Any renovation that creates a change in the number of rooms, or a change in the use of the spaces will require a permit, which will mean it is worth checking whether a change in occupancy has been triggered.
+Any renovation that creates a change in the number of rooms or a change in the use of the spaces will require a permit, which means it's worth checking whether a change in occupancy has been triggered.
 A qualified architect will be able to review your plans and flag any potential issues.

 The easiest solution is to hire an experienced expeditor to help speed up the paperwork.
-If you’re doing the work and your contractor files through the Department of Building’s Professional Certification program, you can get the application approval and permit within a day or two.
+If you’re doing the work and your contractor files through the DOB’s Professional Certification Program, you can get the application approval and permit within a day or two.

-As a new owner, you would not be responsible for any violations related to illegal work performed by a previous owner, provided you submit the required paperwork, but you’d still need to make sure it is brought up to code, and any C of O issues are corrected.
+As a new owner, you would not be responsible for any violations related to illegal work performed by a previous owner, provided you submit the required paperwork.
+However, you’d still need to make sure it is brought up to code and any C of O issues are corrected.

 How do C of O issues affect a sale?